-$^{^{28}}$ The nomenclature underwent a change in 2003.
+27 The nomenclature underwent a change in 2003.
 This change only affected the 3-digit disaggregation, while the 1-digit classification we are using remained unchanged.
 Although this variable refers to occupations, it has often been used to proxy for the workers' skill level (e.g., Cahuc et al., 2006).
 Caliendo et al. (2015) show that average wages are inversely linked to the position in the PCS.

-29In unreported robustness checks we have also used an 80-percent threshold for labor-abundant countries and a 105-percent threshold for skill-abundant countries.
-We have alternatively dropped Hong Kong, Japan, Singapure and Taiwan from the set of labor-abundant countries, since they are arguably skill-abundant and we have dropped available for the years 2000 and 2005; we use an average of the two data points.
-Table A-4 presents the set of countries and the schooling endowments relative to those of France.30
+28 In unreported robustness checks we have also used an 80% threshold for labor-abundant countries and a 105% threshold for skill-abundant countries.
+We have alternatively dropped Hong Kong, Japan, Singapure and Taiwan from the set of labor-abundant countries, since they are arguably skill-abundant and we have dropped a number of eastern European and central Asian countries from the set of skill-abundant countries, which are arguably not really skill-abundant.
+In all cases, our results remained unchanged.
+These results are available upon request.

+education is available for the years 2000 and 2005; we use an average of the two data points.
+Table A4 presents the set of countries and the schooling endowments relative to those of France.29